Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Architecture

-The Locus Coeruleus (LC) architecture is the main component of our model.
-In the brain, this nucleus is directly responsible for attention and task commitment.
-Here, we link intrinsic motivation and the LC activity through the engagement in learning new goals with different types of attention.
-We propose to articulate and describe how these cognitive processes might work together in this section.
+The Locus Coeruleus (LC) architecture is an essential component of our model.
+In the brain, this nucleus is directly responsible for attention and task engagement.
+Here, we link intrinsic motivation and LC activity through engagement in learning new goals with different types of attention.
+In this section, we propose to articulate and describe how these cognitive processes might work together.

-The LC exhibits two modes of neural activation : tonic for exogenous attention and a phasic spiking mode for top-down attention during task engagement.
-Because of the time scale abstraction level, the DFT framework can not precisely differentiate them as well as biological neurons.
-Then, we define a tonic activation as a sustained and uninterrupted excitation activity while the phasic mode exhibits a more sparse and localized activation in time.
-Figure \ref{fig:general}-left depicts the architecture flow from goal discovery with bottom-up attention to learning with curiosity, followed by the robot.
-At first, the robot detects any salient stimuli that can take place in the camera field of view.
-Then, the process of goal discovery begins by performing action babbling around the object.
-During this stage, we can consider that the type of attention is exogenous, since the robot is sensitive to any stimulis (objects) in the environment.
-At the same time, an habituation mechanism reduces the sensitivity towards the objects, thus reducing the neural activity within the LC.
-Then, the robot selects a goal to learn with the help of the curiosity and persistence mechanisms.
-At that step, there is a shift from bottom-up to top-down attention since the model only focuses on observing outcomes from a particular object.
-Finally, the robot can switch attention to a new object and starts over the process of goal discovery.
-However, this last step could be ignored and the robot will choose to discover new goals on a previously seen object.
+The LC exhibits two modes of neural activation: tonic for exogenous attention and phasic spiking mode for top-down attention during task engagement.
+Due to the time-scale abstraction level, the DFT framework cannot precisely differentiate them as well as biological neurons.
+Then, we define a tonic activation as a sustained and uninterrupted excitation activity, while the phasic mode exhibits a more sparse and localized activation over time.
+Figure \ref{fig:steps} depicts the architecture steps from goal discovery with bottom-up attention to learning with curiosity.
+At first, the robot detects objects with the camera and applies a color filter.
+This information is formalized as neural activity and projected to the habituation component that selects an object to begin exploration.
+Then, the goal discovery process begins by performing action babbling around the object.
+During this stage, we can consider that the type of attention is exogenous, since the robot is sensitive to any stimuli related to the selected object.
+At the same time, a habituation mechanism reduces the sensitivity towards the objects, thus reducing the neural activity within the LC.
+The robot then selects a goal to learn with the help of the curiosity and persistence mechanisms.
+At that step, there is a shift from bottom-up to top-down attention, since the model only focuses on observing outcomes from a particular object.
+Finally, the robot can switch attention to a new object and start over the process of goal discovery.
+However, this last step could be ignored, and the robot will choose to discover new goals on a previously seen object.